cosmolee/rails_tutorial_programming_environment/Instructions.md

 http://getsatisfaction.com/railstutorial/topics/set_up_rails_tutorial_programming_environment_instructions_linux_windows

 There is a sister project which provides a fully complete bootable development environment that has all these steps already done, which can be run from a flash drive, CD, or virtual machine.
 Just plug in a flash drive and boot.
-None of the installation or configuration business required.
+No installation or configuration required.
 If that appeals to you, you can find it here:

 http://getsatisfaction.com/railstutorial/topics/rails_tutorial_programming_environment_ready_bake_version_linux_win_or_mac